Serena Auñón-Chancellor: Management Astronaut

-Since returning from her expedition to the ISS, Auñón-Chancellor has served as a Management Astronaut, covering medical issues and on-orbit support in the Astronaut Office.
+Since returning from her expedition to the ISS, Auñón-Chancellor has served as a management astronaut, covering medical issues and on-orbit support in the Astronaut Office.
 Although they do not participate in active spaceflights, astronauts in this role stay on staff.
 Rather, they help by providing ground support for ongoing operations, helping with crew medical assistance, training, and mission planning.
 For Auñón-Chancellor, this has included bringing her expertise in aerospace medicine to future mission design, helping to improve medical procedures for deep space exploration, and offering medical guidance to astronauts getting ready for extended trips.
 Even when they are not actively assigned to flights, the position guarantees that the program will continue to benefit from the experience of seasoned astronauts.

-In January 2020, she released a study on an unnamed astronaut who had to treat their own deep vein thrombosis on the International Space Station.
+In January 2020, she published a case report on an unnamed astronaut who had to treat their own deep vein thrombosis on the International Space Station.

 Russian accusations

 In 2021, Russian state-owned news service TASS published accusations from an anonymous source claiming that it was Auñón-Chancellor who was suffering from the deep vein thrombosis that she published her paper about in 2020 and that it provoked an acute psychological crisis (emotional breakdown) in space during Expedition 56 and in late August 2018, in an effort to return to Earth, sabotaged the Soyuz MS-09 spacecraft by drilling a hole into its orbital module.

 The accusation was denied by NASA and officials say they knew the precise locations of the US astronauts before the leak occurred and at the moment it began.
 None were near the Russian segment where the Soyuz vehicle was docked.
 NASA said they shared this data with Russians.

 The accusations in 2021 came during a period of increased geopolitical tensions between the US and Russia.
 It also came weeks after a particularly embarrassing moment for Roscosmos; during the docking of the Nauka module its engines kept firing causing the entire space station to flip over one and a half times.

-Auñón-Chancellor's research is concerned with the medical implications of space radiation exposure, including computer modelling of the radiation environment of a crewed orbiting spacecraft.